Cyberbullying: What is it and how to stop it

-Since hundreds of millions of people share ideas on Twitter, it’s no surprise that we don’t all agree.
-That’s one of the benefits because we can all learn from respectful disagreements and discussions.
+Since hundreds of millions of people share ideas on Twitter every day, it’s no surprise that we don’t all agree with each other all the time.
+That’s one of the benefits of a public conversation in that we can all learn from respectful disagreements and discussions.

-Think twice before posting or sharing anything online – it may stay online forever and could be used to harm you later.
+Think twice before posting or sharing anything on digital platforms – it may be online forever and could be used to harm you later.
 Don’t give out personal details such as your address, telephone number or the name of your school.